raunofreiberg/interfaces/README.md

 - Illustrations built with HTML should have an explicit `aria-label` instead of announcing the raw DOM tree to people using screen readers
 - Gradient text should unset the gradient on `::selection` state
 - When using submenus, make sure projected mouse trajectories over non interactive elements don’t close the menu if moved above a certain speed threshold
-- Disable the default iOS tap highlight with `-webkit-tap-highlight-color: rgba(0,0,0,0)`, but always replace it with an appropriate alternative

 ## Design